aptible/www.aptible.com/source/legal/service-level-agreement.md

 If the Monthly Uptime Percentage of such request is confirmed by us and is less than the Service Commitment, then we will issue the Service Credit to you within one billing cycle following the month in which your request is confirmed by us.
 Your failure to provide the request and other information as required above will disqualify you from receiving a Service Credit.

 ### 6. Aptible SLA Exclusions
-The Service Commitment does not apply to any unavailability, suspension or termination of the Aptible Containerized Services, or any other Aptible Containerized Service performance issues:
+The Service Commitment does not apply to any unavailability, suspension or termination of the Aptible Containerized Services, or any other Aptible Containerized Service performance issue:

-1. That result from a suspension or Remedial Action, as described in the Terms;
+1. That results from a suspension or Remedial Action, as described in the Terms;
 2. Caused by factors outside of our reasonable control, including any force majeure event, Internet access, or problems beyond the demarcation point of the Aptible network;
-3. That result from any actions or inactions of you or any third party;
+3. That results from any actions or inactions of you or any third party;
-4. That result from the equipment, software or other technology of you or any third party (other than third party equipment within our direct control);
+4. That results from the equipment, software or other technology of you or any third party (other than third party equipment within our direct control);
-5. That result from failures of Aptible Containerized Services not attributable to Unavailability; or
+5. That results from failures of Aptible Containerized Services not attributable to Unavailability; or
-6. That result from any Maintenance.
+6. That results from any Maintenance.

 If availability is impacted by factors other than those used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.